masoodfaisal/spring-app-no-annotations/README.md

 data class Event (val name: String, val description: String)
 ```

+Go to stackoverflow and you can find a lot of [questions](https://stackoverflow.com/questions/49018415/proper-configuration-of-spring-boot-2-and-junit-5) about the right way of using annotations.
+The number and variety of questions will give you an idea of how important the code readability is.

 > Programs must be written for people to read, and only incidentally for machines to execute. — [Abelson and Sussman](https://en.wikiquote.org/wiki/Programming_languages)

  Now let's try to write the same code using the SpringFu approach.
 The code that is more readable and I can follow the full flow by just reading it.
  The code after this section does use the flow as follows.